-- In 2018, there were an estimated 19,520 new cases of acute myeloid leukemia (AML) in the United States, accounting for 1.1% of all new cancer cases.1
+- For 2020, it is estimated there will be 19,940 new cases of acute myeloid leukemia (AML) in the United States, accounting for 1.1% of all new cancer cases.1

-- Approximately 10,670 individuals died from AML in the United States in 2018.
+- The number of deaths from AML in the United States in 2020 is estimated to be approximately 11,180 individuals.
 AML-related deaths account for 1.8% of all cancer deaths yearly.1

 - It is estimated that 0.5% of men and women in the United States will be diagnosed with AML at some point during their lifetime.1

 - The percentage of individuals with AML who survive 5 years or more after diagnosis is 27.4%.
 The 5-year survival rate for people under 20 years of age is 67%.2

 - AML is most frequently diagnosed in people aged 65 to 74 years, with a median age at diagnosis of 68 years.
 AML is uncommon in people under the age of 45.1,2